golfmak 2010

 POWER CARTS

 Power cars are the single most profit-producing concession at golf courses today.
 However, they have a limited number of rounds on them before they hit redundancy.
 If the fleet is more than three years old (at a Florida course) it is ready to trade.
 If your research learns that carts are being towed in regularly, you know the fleet is about dead.
 Remember your credit information?
 You'll need it to lease or finance a cart fleet.
 (I have negotiated for several cart fleets from 50 to 135 cars by several makers: Club Car, E-Z-Go and Yamaha.
-Just another area where Mike Kahn and Prime SitesUSA can help you.)
+Just another area where Mike Kahn and First Tampa Financial Group can help you.)

 Are they gasoline-powered carts?
 Are they electric powered carts?
 In our experience, golfers prefer electric cars.
 Electric cars are quieter and provide a smoother ride.
 However, hilly golf courses often need gas powered carts, because hill climbing drains energy from electrical powered carts reducing the number of holes per day they can run between eight-hour charges.